 - Email address: Viki.Galt@ed.ac.uk

-We also have further information on our accessibility website, including how to produce accessible materials and information on assistive technology available.
+There is also further information on ISG's accessibility website, including how to produce accessible materials and information on assistive technology available.

 Culture of diversity